H\"older regularity and convergence for a non-local model of nematic liquid crystals in the large-domain limit: Preliminary results

 \subsection{Localised $\Gamma$-convergence for the non-local term}

 The $\Gamma$-convergence of the functional~$E_\eps$, as~$\eps\to 0$, was studied in~\cite{taylor2018oseen}.
 In this section, we adapt the arguments of~\cite{taylor2018oseen} to prove a localised $\Gamma$-convergence result.
-We focus on the interaction part of the free energy only, since this is all we need in the proof of Theorem~\ref{th:Holder}.
+We focus on the interaction part of the free energy only, since this is all we need in the proof of Theorem~\ref{th:Holder}. {\BBB We denote by $F_\eps^\nl$ the non-local interaction part of~$F_\eps$, given by